OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/2_threats_through_use.md

 Links to standards:

-  - 27002 has no control for this
+  - ISO 27002 has no control for this
   - See [OpenCRE](https://www.opencre.org/cre/630-573)

 #### #MODELACCESSCONTROL